simplecrypto/simplecoin_multi/doc/setup.rst

 Payouts & Manual Exchanging
 ---------------------------

-The RPC client works with SCM's RPC views.
+The RPC client works with SimpleCoin Multi's RPC views.
 This can be run on a secure server to pull payout and trade data.
-This client is what actually makes the payouts, and the simplecoin_rpc_client allows manually managing exchanging.
+This client is what actually makes the payouts, and the ``simplecoin_rpc_client`` allows manually managing exchanging.

 `simplecoin_rpc_client <http://github.com/simplecrypto/simplecoin_rpc_client>`_

+Unfortunately docs for how to use this (especially in a production setting) are very lacking at the moment.

 Autoexchanging
 -----------------------------

 We currently offer no code to perform automatic exchanging, although you could expand the RPC client to do it, or write your own app to handle it.
 A first class autoexchanging service may be offered by us at some point in the future.